blockdeep/libro/src/medium/Enhance_Performance_with_Efficient_Data_Structures.md

 In this example:

-- `vec_data` is always sorted, and hence allows us to use the binary search algorithm for faster and efficient lookups.
+- `vec_data` will always be sorted, and hence allows us to use the binary search algorithm for faster and efficient lookups.